GluuFederation/docs-ce-prod/3.1.1/source/installation-guide/install.md

 4. [Login via a browser](#step-4-login-via-browser)

 !!!
 Note
+    The below instructions are intended for single server Gluu deployments.
+If you intend to cluster your Gluu Server to achieve fail-over and high availability, please refer to the [cluster documentation]()

+## Prerequisites

-    The Gluu Server needs to be installed on a VM or physical server with at least 4GB of RAM and 2CPU units.
+- The Gluu Server needs to be installed on a VM or physical server with at least 4GB of RAM and 2CPU units.
 Containers are not supported.
 Make sure your box meets the [minimum requirements](../installation-guide/index.md) to deploy the Gluu Server.

-!!!
-Warning
-    You must use a fully qualified domain name (FQDN) to install the Gluu Server.
+- You must use a fully qualified domain name (FQDN) to install the Gluu Server.
 You **can not** use localhost to install the Gluu Server.
 If you want to run Gluu locally, you can make up a hostname.
 Just make sure it is in the host file of your VM and the host file of the local windows machine.

 ## Step 1: Install Gluu Server Package